Umeda Sky Building: Features

 The building primarily highlights the rooftop Kuchu Teien Observatory, also known as the Floating Garden Observatory.
 The two-floor observatory features Café Sky 40 and the Fence of Vows.
 The tower also has an underground market that attempts to recreate the atmosphere of Osaka in the early 20th century.
 The base of the towers contains the Island Garden, and the Vegetable Garden, with walking trails and water features.

 Ownership

 The building was mainly owned by Toshiba Corporation through Toshiba Building Co., but in July 2008, Toshiba sold a majority stake (65%) in Toshiba Building to Nomura Real Estate Co.
 Toshiba retains 35% ownership.

 Tenants

 Sekisui House is the owner and developer of the complex, and the main tenant of the tower, which contains the company's headquarters.
 Mazda has an office in the Umeda Sky Building Tower East.
 The German consulate-general is located on the thirty-fifth floor of the Umeda Sky Building Tower East.
-AstraZeneca have their Japanese and Asia-Pacific headquarters in the East Tower.
+AstraZeneca had their Japanese and Asia-Pacific headquarters in the East Tower, until they moved to Grand Front Osaka Tower B in 2014.
 PlatinumGames is also located in the building.